 PBPL 202.
 Law, Argument, and Public Policy

-- Statistics (MATH 107 or another appropriate course approved in advance by the program director)
+- Statistics (MATH 107, MATH 207 or another appropriate course approved in advance by the program director)

-- Institutions of American government (POLS 309, PBPL 251, PBPL 303, POLS 225, or another appropriate course approved in advance by the program director)
+- Institutions of American government (PBPL 251, PBPL 264, PBPL 303, POLS 309, POLS 355, or another appropriate course approved in advance by the program director)

-Concentrations (four courses)—All students must select one of the concentrations specified below and take three courses that are chosen in consultation with their adviser.
+Concentrations (three courses and a one-credit academic internship): All students must select one of the concentrations specified below and take three courses from an approved list that are chosen in consultation with their adviser.
 Students must also complete an integrated internship in their area of concentration.
-Students may select a senior thesis as one of their three concentration courses.
+One senior thesis credit may count as a concentration course.

 - Arts policy